Analysis and X-ray tomography: X-ray tomography on a torus

 We have

-Now, each $\int_{t_j}^{t_{j+1}}f(\iota(x'+tv))\dd t$ is an integral of~$f$ over a straight line joining two boundary points of the cube~$[-\pi,\pi]^n$.
-This is, by definition, determined by the X-ray transform $\xrt f$, since~$f$ is supported inside the cube.
-Therefore~$\xrt_v\tilde f$ can be written in terms of~$\xrt f$ --- although there is no pretty formula --- and the proof is complete. \end{proof}
+Now, each $\int_{t_j}^{t_{j+1}}f(\iota(x+tv))\dd t$ is an integral of~$f$ over a straight line joining two boundary points of the cube~$[-\pi,\pi]^n$.
+As noted earlier, these integrals are determined by the X-ray transform $\xrt f$.
+Therefore~$\xrt_v\tilde f$ can be written in terms of~$\xrt f$ --- although there is no particularly pretty formula --- and the proof is complete. \end{proof}

 \begin{ex} Describe the function $\iota\circ q\colon\R^n\to[-\pi,\pi)^n$ in words, formulas, pictures, or a combination thereof. \end{ex}